mjc/ngular/CONTRIBUTING.md

 2. Provide a clear and detailed explanation of the feature you want and why it's important to add.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
-If you're just targeting a minority of users, consider writing an add-on library for Ember.
+If you're just targeting a minority of users, consider writing an add-on library for Ngular.

 3. If the feature is complex, consider writing some initial documentation for it.
 If we do end up accepting the feature it will need to be documented and